sandstede-lab/Equation-free-modeling/README.md

 Generate traffic data: genTrafficData.m

-Compute a diffusion map
+Compute a diffusion map: createDiffMaps.m
-1. For any data: diffMap.m

-2. For the traffic data: createDiffMaps.m

-Test the lifting and restriction operators
+Test the lifting and restriction operators: testOperators.m
-1. Lift operator on the 1D diffusion map: liftTest1D.m

-2. Restriction operator on the 1D diffusion map: restrictTest1D.m

-3. Lift operator on the 2D diffusion map: listTest2D.m

-4. Restriction operator on the 2D diffusion map: restrictTest2D.m

 Computing the bifurcation diagram
 1. Using the microsystem: microBifurcation.m

 2. Using the standard deviation as a marco variable: eqFreeBifurcation.m

-3. Using a 1D diffusion map applied to phase-shifted traffic profiles: eqFreeDiffBifurcation.m
+3. Using a 1D diffusion map applied to phase-shifted traffic profiles: eqFreeDiffBifurcation.m (after createDiffMaps.m)

-4. Using a 2D diffusion map applied to traffic profiles: eqFreeDiffBifurcation2D.m
+4. Using a 2D diffusion map applied to traffic profiles: eqFreeDiffBifurcation2D.m (after createDiffMaps.m)

 Data files